kript/precommit-snyk/README.md

 # How to use pre-commit hook

-## Prerequisities
+## Prerequisites

 You will need a **Snyk account**.
 Make sure you have one or sign up.

 ## Installation

 Install Snyk CLI using the command `npm install -g snyk`.
 Once installed, you need to authenticate with your Snyk account.
-Use the command `snyk auth` and your Snyk acount credentials.
+Use the command `snyk auth` and your Snyk account credentials.

 More information on this topic can be found in ofiicial documentation on: https://snyk.io/docs/cli-installation/